au706600/Email-Client/README.md

-## 🧱 Directory Structure of Black-Mail
+## 🧱 Directory Structure of BlackMail